akshayjadhav21/Enterprise-Intelligence-Development-CS-666/README.md

 Recommendation for Client
 - Based on classification results between diabetic or non-diabetic people, we would recommend client with the best possible actions on a business problem and how to deal with it in intermediate years in medicare industry.

+### Machine Learning Algorithms
+1. Logistic Regression
+2. K-Nearest Neighbor (KNN)
+3. Random Forest

+Based on predicitive modeling, a client should be able to make a confident decision based on the performance of final model for identifying diabetic people from non-diabetic people.

 **PIMA Indians Diabetes Dataset:**